ilarsf/aarc_lts/for-learners/resources/glossary.md

         <h3 class="az-glossary-term">Tap Down</h3>
         <p class="az-glossary-definition">The slight downward pressure on the handles at the finish.</p>

+        <h3 class="az-glossary-term">Top Edge</h3>
+        <p class="az-glossary-definition">The upper edge of the oar blade when the blade is perpendicular to the water.</p>

+        <h3 class="az-glossary-term">Bottom Edge</h3>
+        <p class="az-glossary-definition">The lower edge of the oar blade when the blade is perpendicular to the water; this is the edge that enters the water first.</p>

         <h3 class="az-glossary-term">Tracks (or Slides)</h3>
         <p class="az-glossary-definition">Rails on which the seat moves.</p>